Raicuparta/ditching-facebook-friends-with-js/README.md

 I need to decide which friends to ditch.
 But what's the criteria?
 Looks?
 Intelligence?
 Money?

-After a long debate with myself I reached a conclusion: sense of humor.
-I should keep the funniest friends and get rid of everyone who bums me out.
-Plus, laughter is the best medicine, so there will be some health benefits.

-Surely, sense of humor is subjective.
+Surely, the value of an individual is subjective.
 There's no way to benchmark it empirically, right? **WRONG**.
-There is one surefire way to way to gauge sense of humor: *the amount of laughing emoji reactions received on Facebook Messenger.*
+There is one surefire way to way to measure the worth of a friend: *the amount of emoji reactions received on Facebook Messenger.*

 ![And the bartender said "why the long face" lmao.
 12 laughing emoji reactions.](https://i.imgur.com/ztbplsK.png)